AyazOzk/Sendy/README.md

 ## Features

-- Send and receive messages from a single extension across all devices.
+- **Cross-Device Sync:** Send and receive messages or notes instantly across all your connected devices.
-- Easily share links.
-- Easily export/import chats.
-- Server-side thumbnail support.
-- Android support
-- Firefox Support
-- OperaFlow alternative
+- **Effortless Link Sharing:** Share links seamlessly with just one click.
+- **Server-Side Thumbnails:** Automatically fetches and securely stores cover images and metadata for your shared links.
+- **Import & Export:** Easily backup your entire chat history (including images) to a `.zip` file and restore it anywhere.
+- **Android & Mobile Support:** Access your chat on the go through a beautifully responsive web interface.
+- **Firefox Support:** Comes with a fully compatible browser extension for Firefox.
+- **The Perfect Opera Flow Alternative:** Enjoy the exact same seamless experience as Opera's "My Flow", but with 100% privacy and full control over your own self-hosted data.

+## Requirements

 ## How to Install?

-**ClientSide**
+**Server Side**
+Download ```backends``` file.

+**Client Side**
 1. Install the browser extension from ```about:addons``` with ```install from file```
 2. The app surfaces questions at scheduled intervals so you never forget how to solve even the ones you struggle with.
 3. Solve them as a PDF or directly within the app.